duckduckgo/duckduckhack-docs/duckduckhack/submitting/pull-request.md

 Congratulations!
 A Community Leader or DDG staff member will review your contribution in turn.

 Once your pull request is merged into the repository, it should be live on DuckDuckGo.com within a few days.
-Next, read about [maintaining your Instant Answer](#) over time.